SLUR-m-Py/SLURPY/README.md

                         Space seperated list of chromosome resolutions (i.e. bin sizes) for .hic files.
 Default: 2500000 2000000 1000000 750000 500000 250000 200000 100000 75000 50000 25000 10000 5000
   -m 1000, --max-dist 1000
                         Maximum allowed distance between intra-chromosomal pairs.
 Default is zero, setting will activate filter.
-  -gtf ./path/to/my.gff, --features ./path/to/my.gff
-                        The path to a gff or bed file with a feature space (i.e. genes) to count gene x gene interactions.
-Must have columns named Chrom, Left, and Right specifying genomic coordiantes.
   --nodelist NODES [NODES ...]
                         Space seperated list of nodes to run jobs on.
   --memory 40G          The max amount of memory (for e.g. 4OG) passed to SLURM sbatch processes.
 If set, this value is applied acorss all subprocesses.
 Default: None